-Use Lookup tables to store information that you’re not collecting with your event data but that you want to associate with the shard key.
+Use lookup tables to store information that you’re not collecting with your event data but that you want to associate with the shard key or other event column.
 If the recorded event data lacks dimensions available in other operational data stores such as customer or transaction databases, lookup tables help bring in additional columns.

 There are two types of tables you can create in Scuba: an event table and a lookup table.
 Generally, Scuba recommends storing all of your event data in a single event table (which is different than a relational database model).
 However, we support lookup tables, where your primary event table can refer to a separate lookup table to do static lookups of names and details based on a field in the primary event table.